 On Sunday 4 April 1742 John Wesley preached to the students of Christ Church, Oxford.
 His text was Ephesians 5:14: "Awake, thou that sleepest, and arise from the dead, and Christ shall give thee light."
 He preached a three point sermon, beginning with those who are asleep, calling on them to wake up, and promising that Jesus would give them light.

-So here is an invitation for us to be driven by a life of passionate faith – a life that is awake to songs, thanksgiving, and light.
+So here is an invitation for us to be driven by a life of passionate faith – a life that is awake to songs, thanksgiving, and light; a life of holy living.

 53 God Can Change Lives